vuejs/v2.vuejs.org/src/v2/cookbook/editable-svg-icons.md

 ---
-title: Editable SVG Icon Systems
+title: Editable SVG Icon Systems (EN)
 type: cookbook
 order: 2
 ---

 ## Base Example

-There are many ways to create an SVG Icon System, but one method that takes advantage of Vue's capabilities is to create editable inline icons as components.
-Some of the advantages of this way of working is:
+<p>Cette page est en cours de traduction.
+Pour nous aider, vous pouvez participer sur <a href="https://github.com/vuejs-fr/vuejs.org" target="_blank">le dépôt GitHub dédié de Vuejs-FR</a>.</p><p>There are many ways to create an SVG Icon System, but one method that takes advantage of Vue's capabilities is to create editable inline icons as components.
+Some of the advantages of this way of working is:</p>

 * They are easy to edit on the fly
 * They are animatable